-The VaR figures set out below are calculated from an internal model, which uses parameters that comply with the method recommended by the Basel Committee for determining estimated Value at Risk ('Supplement to the Capital Accord to Incorporate Market Risks').
-They are based on a ten-day time horizon and a 99% confidence interval.
+The VaR figures set out below are calculated from an internal model, which uses parameters that comply with the method recommended by the Basel Committee for determining estimated Value at Risk.
+They correspond to measurements taken into account within the framework of monitoring market limits.
+These are based on a ten-day time horizon and a 99% confidence interval, extrapolated from 1-day VaR amounts with the same confidence interval.

-In 2022, total average VaR for BNP Paribas Fortis was EUR 4.7 million (with a minimum of EUR 2.1 million and a maximum of EUR 11.6 million), after taking into account the EUR (1.6) million netting effect between the different types of risks.
+In 2023, total average VaR for BNP Paribas Fortis was EUR 4.9 million (with a minimum of EUR 2.6 million and a maximum of EUR 8.8 million), after taking into account the EUR (1.8) million netting effect between the different types of risks.
+These amounts break down as follows: